Maharishi Parāśara

 - the first Yogi

 .
-One who was connected and devoted to knowledge - Vishnu
+One who was connected and devoted to knowledge.
+Siva

-is the highest form of objective intelligence who fully understands the creation - hence creation of two fundamental art forms - Abhivaykti
+is the highest form of objective intelligence that imbibes the creative process - hence creation of two fundamental art forms - Abhivaykti

 Humans developed exceptional sophistication in vocal expression.
 While Mudra